AparokshaUI/adwaita-swift/Documentation/Reference/classes/GTUIApp.md

 The entry point of the application.

+### `run()`

+Run the application.

+### `addKeyboardShortcut(_:id:window:handler:)`

+Add a keyboard shortcut to the application.
+- Parameters:
+    - shortcut: The keyboard shortcut.
+    - id: The action's id.
+    - window: Optionally an application window.
+    - handler: The action's handler.

 ### `showWindow(_:)`

 Focus the window with a certain id.
 Create the window if it doesn't already exist.